We are integrating the key principles of regenerative agriculture across 1,000 Ha of farm land under our stewardship

 Today we farm 1100 Ha of that includes two contract farming agreements on neighbouring land.
 The cropping has largely been conventional with a rotation based around high yielding winter wheat for feed quality with break crops of oilseed rape and field beans.
 However, in order to both increase diversity within the rotation and continually look for alternative markets other crops such as winter and spring barley, durum wheat, ahiflower, maize and rye for a local AD plant, parsley both irrigated and dry land, linseed, vining peas, sugar beet and lentils have been grown.

-Today we farm 1100 Ha of both our own land as well as neighbouring land in a contract farming agreement.
-The main crop is winter wheat rotationally grown with oil seed rape, winter beans, spring barley, and parsley.
-In 2007 a 80,000 cubic meter reservoir was built to take advantage of a winter abstraction licence which has allowed our 100 Ha of lighter land to be irrigated for potatoes, onions, vining peas, roses and irrigated parsley.
+The land is predominantly heavy Beccles series clay with approximately 10% being lighter sandier soils.
+In 2007 an 80,000 cubic meter reservoir was built to take advantage of a winter abstraction licence which has allowed our 100 Ha of lighter land to be irrigated for potatoes, onions, carrots, vining peas, roses, parsley and sugar beet.

 Soil health has been a focus of the farming strategy over the last twenty years.
 The key pillars were to reduce inversion ploughing; retain straw; increase spring cropping; and transition into 12 meter controlled traffic farming (CTF).
 The objectives were to improve soil structure and increase organic matter.
 Spring cropping allowed us to control weeds, blackgrass in particular, by using glyphosate during the winter before spring drilling.